|Accomodation||Hotel/Lodge/ Tea House during the trek|

 - Medical Kit.

 - Arrangement of sleeping bags and down jackets if you do not have your own.

-It is a very important notice to all our clients who are booking 10 days Everest base camp trek to inform you that it's a very challenging journey to complete in 10 days due to various reason like weather, climates and with that's said you also must be physically fit to complete it in 10 days as EBC itself is very challenging and it becomes to when it's needed to be completed in 10 days.
-Discovery World Trekking would also like to recommend all our valuable clients that they should arrive in Kathmandu a day earlier in the afternoon before the day we departed and start our 10 Days Everest Base Camp Trek the next day, To make sure that you’ll attend our Official Briefing as an important Pre-meeting.
+Discovery World Trekking would like to recommend all our valuable clients that they should arrive in Kathmandu a day earlier in the afternoon before the day we departed and start our Everest Panorama Trekking the next day, To make sure that you’ll attend our Official Briefing as an important Pre-meeting.
 The reason we do so is we want to make sure that you get proper mental guidance and necessary information just to have a recheck of equipment and goods for the journey to make sure you haven't forgotten anything and if forgotten, then make sure that you are provided with those things ASAP on that very day.
-This pre-meeting will give a clear idea about the necessary types of equipment and the challenges you may face in the trek which will be a kind of motivational seminar for you to be prepared and excited about the trek.
-Similarly, it is best to have at least 1 or 2 days extra because the flight from Kathmandu to Lukla or from Lukla to Kathmandu might be canceled or delayed due to bad weather and that might make you miss your international flight back home.
+This pre-meeting will give a clear idea about the necessary types of equipment and the challenges you may face in the trek, information about the climates and weather condition,s and emotional support by the officials which will be a kind of motivational seminar for you to be prepared and excited about the trek.
+Similarly, it is best to have at least 1 or 2 days extra cause the flight from Kathmandu to Lukla or from Lukla to Kathmandu might be canceled or delayed due to bad weather and that might make you miss your international flight back to home.

 Photos & Videos

 Flight from Kathmandu (1,400 m / 4,593 ft) to Lukla (2,850m/9,350 ft) Trek to Phakding ( 2650 m/ 8562 ft )